 Shenzhen has expedited the development of medical and health services.
-By the end of 2018, there were 3,806 health and medical institutions across the city and 2,555 new beds were added.
-Four hospitals were selected into the construction plan of provincial high-level hospitals and eight 3A-rated and Grade-3 hospitals were added.
-Shenzhen No.3 People’s Hospital has been approved as a national tuberculosis clinical medical research center.
-The Seventh Affiliated Hospital of Sun Yat-sen University has been put into operation.
-Xinhua Hospital and the Second Children’s Hospital have started construction.
-Fuwai Hospital Chinese Academy of Medical Sciences Shenzhen was built in the city.
-Fifty-seven high-level medical teams have been introduced and 41 community health institutions have been opened.
-In addition, 67 percent of the city’s targeted groups have signed up for family doctor services.
-Shenzhen has also launched a number of projects for mothers, babies and children, such as free chickenpox and influenza vaccination and dental sealants for school-age children.
+By the end of 2019, there were 4,513 health-care and medical institutions across the city, providing over 51,000 beds.
+Five hospitals were selected into the construction plan of provincial high-level hospitals and four 3A-rated and Grade-3 hospitals were added.
+The Third People’s Hospital of Shenzhen has been approved as a national infectious diseases（tuberculosis）clinical medical research center.
+The Jihua Hospital and a tumor proton therapy center have started construction.Shenzhen Kangning Hospital Pingshan Branch, Shenzhen Pinghu Hospital, and Shenzhen Stomatology Hospital have started trial operation.
+Twenty high-level medical teams have been introduced and 49 community health centers have been opened.
+In addition, 75 percent of the city’s targeted groups have signed up for family doctor services.
+Shenzhen has also launched a number of projects for mothers, babies and children, such as free chickenpox and influenza vaccination for school-age children.
 An institute has been set up to offer health care and nursing education for serving the aged.
 Shenzhen Nursing Home was opened with an additional 1,000 beds.